Relightable 3D Gaussians: Realistic Point Cloud Relighting with BRDF Decomposition and Ray Tracing: Experiments

-We present the quantitative assessments for novel view synthesis (NVS) using the NeRF synthetic dataset~\cite{mildenhall2020nerf}.
-We report three performance metrics (PSNR, SSIM, and LPIPS), averaged across all scenes, as detailed in Tab.~\ref{tab:exp_nerf}.
-As it shows, our method demonstrates superiority over various point-based rendering techniques~\cite{aliev2020neural,rakhimov2022npbg++,zhang2023frequency}.
-Though our performance slightly lags behind the vanilla 3DGS~\cite{kerbl20233d}, it is noteworthy that our approach excels in the accurate estimation of object materials, presenting a notable advantage.
-Furthermore, in contrast to inverse rendering methods~\cite{zhang2021physg,hasselgren2022shape,zhang2023neilfpp}, our method showcases enhanced NVS quality, as shown in Fig.~\ref{fig:baselines}.
+We first evaluate the novel view synthesis (NVS) of the physically based rendering (PBR) on NeRF synthetic dataset~\cite{mildenhall2020nerf}.
+We compare both \textit{point-based} rendering methods and \textit{relightable} rendering approaches.
+We report average metrics across all scenes in Tab.~\ref{tab:exp_nerf}, including peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM), and learned perceptual image patch similarity (LPIPS).
+Compared with existing \textit{point-based} rendering methods, our R3DG demonstrates superiority over most of them ~\cite{aliev2020neural,rakhimov2022npbg++,zhang2023frequency}.
+While our performance slightly marginally trails that of vanilla 3DGS~\cite{kerbl20233d}, it is noteworthy that our approach excels in relighting capability, presenting a significant advantage.
+Furthermore, in comparison to other \textit{relightable} methods~\cite{zhang2021physg,munkberg2022extracting,zhang2023neilfpp}, our method showcases significantly better NVS quality.

+In Fig.~\ref{fig:nerf_synthetic}, we visualize the our reconstruction results in NeRF synthetic dataset, including the PBR image, the normal map, and the pre-computed visibility illustrated in the form of the Ambient Occlusion (AO) map.
+As depicted in Fig.~\ref{fig:nerf_synthetic}, our approach successfully achieves realistic PBR rendering, smooth normal estimation, and accurate visibility solving on discrete point clouds.